isaac-sim/IsaacAutomator/README.md

 ./download <deployment-name>
 ```

-Data will be downloaded from `/home/ubuntu/results` directory by default.
-You can change this by passing `--remote-dir` argument to the command.
+Data will be downloaded from the `/home/ubuntu/results` directory by default.
+You can change this by passing the `--remote-dir` argument to the command.
 Run `./download --help` to see more options.

 ### Repairing

-If for some reason the deployment cloud resouces or software configuration get corrupted, you can attempt to repair the deployment by running the following command:
+If, for some reason, the deployment cloud resources or software configuration become corrupted, you can attempt to repair the deployment by running the following commands:

 ```sh
 # run both terraform and ansible